Parameter Estimation with Nonstationary Noise in Gravitational-wave Data: GW data analysis and Noise Characterization

+The accurate width of posterior samples may become relevant for studies where the knowledge of correct localization volumes is critical, such as i) pre-merger localization, ii) estimating Hubble parameter using cross-correlation methods with galaxy catalogs, and iii) probing large-scale structures using two-point correlation function of localization volumes with next generation GW detectors.
+For all the studies mentioned above, estimating the correct localization volume is essential for unbiased estimators.
+For the Hubble constant example, a study by \cite{mozzon2021does}, through simulation of BNS signals, found that though non-stationary noise will not be a limiting factor for resolving Hubble tension for the current generation of detectors, it will play an important role for 3G detectors.

-If the data is non-stationary, the covariance matrix in the frequency domain also contains the off diagonal elements and the estimation of the likelihood function \ref{likelihood} becomes computationally expensive.
-So it is difficult to just model the non-stationarities in a straight forward way without compromising the computational costs.
-In one of the studies, \citep{Edy2021} shows that it is important to account for the non-stationarity in the signals that lasts longer than few minutes such as BNS signals in current detectors and BBH/BNS signals in third generation GW detectors.
+If the data are non-stationary, the covariance matrix in the frequency domain also contains the off-diagonal elements, and the estimation of the likelihood function, equation \ref{eqn:likelihood}, becomes computationally expensive.
+So, it is difficult to model the non-stationarities straightforwardly without compromising the computational costs.
+In one of the studies, \citep{Edy2021} shows that it is crucial to account for the non-stationarity in the signals that last longer than a few minutes, such as BNS signals in current detectors and BBH/BNS signals in third-generation GW detectors.

+The methods used in estimating \ac{psd} can have statistical uncertainties associated with it.
+It is essential to account for these uncertainties and their impact on \ac{pe} \citep{2020PhRvR...2d3298T,2020PhRvD.102b3008B, 2021PhRvR...3d3049T, 2019PhRvD.100j4004C}.
+Calibration uncertainties also affect the likelihood function that needs to be included while dealing with the actual data \citep{SplineCalMarg-T1400682, Cahillane:2017vkb}.
+In this work, we only focus on the non-stationarities in the estimation of the \ac{psd} and on subsequent \ac{pe}.